steghio/TIBCO_BW6_Compress_Plugin/README.md

 The sources are under Sources/Compress

-The sample project SampleCompress under Sources can instead be imported as "Studio project from Archive".
-It requires you to install the Compress plugin in your Eclipse to work
+The sample projects SampleZip and SampleUnzip under Sources can instead be imported as "Studio project from Archive".
+They require you to install the Compress plugin in your Eclipse to work

 If you intend to view/edit the source, after importing the Design/Module projects in your workspace, make sure to change the Target Platform to "Running Platform": Window->Preferences->Plug-in Development->Target Platform